 - Ensure that effective communication by voice, observation, or electronic means is maintained so that employees working at the site can contact a supervisor when necessary.
-Cell phones and text messaging may be used for this purpose only if reception in the area is reliable. - Ensure that employees are monitored for signs of heat illness, and whether medical attention is necessary, using one or more of the following:
+Cellphones and text messaging may be used for this purpose only if reception in the area is reliable. - Ensure that employees are monitored for signs of heat illness, and whether medical attention is necessary, using one or more of the following: - Regular communication with employees working alone - by radio, cellphone, or other alternative means. - A mandatory buddy system. - Other equally effective means of observation or communication - Designate and equip one or more employees at each site who can call for emergency medical services and allow other employees to call for emergency services when designated employees are not immediately available.

-- Regular communication with employees working alone - by radio, cell phone, or other alternative means. - A mandatory buddy system. - Other equally effective means of observation or communication. - Designate and equip one or more employees at each site who can call for emergency medical services. - Allow other employees to call for emergency services when designated employees are not immediately available. - Ensure that each employee takes a minimum 10-minute preventive cool-down rest break in the shade at least every two hours, regardless of the length of the shift. - The rest break can take place with any other meal or rest period required by policy, rule, or law if the timing of the break coincides with the required meal or rest period. - The preventive cool-down rest break is a work assignment and employees must be compensated accordingly.
+- Ensure that each employee takes heat illness prevention rest breaks, based upon one of the three options in the rules, regardless of the length of the shift. - The rest break can take place with any other meal or rest period required by policy, rule, or law if the timing of the break coincides with the required meal or rest period. - The preventive cool-down rest break is a work assignment.